Bass Lake

 Cass County, MinnesotaLimited DataOligotrophic

 Bass Lake has no invasive species recorded in Minnesota state databases as of 2022, though prevention practices still apply at all access points.
-The fishery includes walleye alongside the lake's other 12 documented species — a notable draw for Minnesota anglers.
-A documented public access point at Bass Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The fishery includes walleye among the lake's 12 documented species — a notable draw for Minnesota anglers.
+Public access is available — the lake is on the Minnesota PCA public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-06-14.
 Grade methodology: LakeGrade methodology.